Questions? Call (310) 455-8511

 USDA loans can be geographically and income restrictive.

-Typically, towns on the outskirts of larger cities with less than 30,000 residents qualify, however that should not discourage from exploding USDA financing because there have been many instances where there are actually USDA eligible areas in USDA ineligible counties!
+Typically, towns on the outskirts of larger cities with populations below established thresholds qualify, however that should not discourage you from exploring USDA financing because there have been many instances where there are actually USDA eligible areas in USDA ineligible counties!

 This sounds weird, but 100% true.